jamalmoir/Typescript-React-Webkit-Babel-Redux-Sass-Template/README.md

-# React-Webkit-Babel-Sass-Template
+# Typescript, React, Webkit, Babel, Sass, Template
-A template for an app using React, Webkit, Babel and Sass.
+A template for an app using Typescript, React, Webkit, Babel and Sass.